oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 The data on the callback will be sent using JSON format via POST data to your web hook.

+### Callback for Delayed Settlement (Non-Real Time Settlement)

+If your settlement is non-real time, for every transaction whose payment method is settled H+>0 from the time of transaction, you will receive two callbacks with details as follows:

+1. 1st Callback -> To be sent after your customer successfully executes the transaction.
+For example, if your customer executes the transaction on 11 May 2021 at 14:00:00, that is also when we send the 1st Callback to you.
+In the 1st callback, the settlement status is set to WAITING (because it is not yet settled to your Account Statement balance)
+2. 2nd Callback -> To be sent after the settlement status is changed from WAITING into SUCCESS.
+For example, if the settlement status is changed into SUCCESS on 12 May 2021 at 15:00:00, that is also when we send the 2nd Callback to you.
+In the 2nd callback, the settlement status is SUCCESS

 ```shell
 curl -X POST \
   https://partner.url.com/api/callback\